ruoyuxie/recall/README.md

 - Min-k% probability
 - Min-k++ probability

-ReCaLL outperforms existing MIAs on the WikiMIA benchmark, as shown in the following graph:
+Example visualization:

 <p align="center">
   <img src="/out/example.png" width="80%" height="80%">
 </p>

-## 📚 Citation
+## 🌟 Citation

 If you use ReCaLL in your research, please cite our paper: